JesseKartabani/CS50/Week5/README.md

 # Inheritance

-Simulate the inheritance of blood types for each member of a family.
+Simulates the inheritance of blood types for each member of a family.

 This project included distribution code, work completed by me can be found under implementation details.